ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

       * **Credentials** - The username and password to access the ESXi server.
       * **Private IP** - The private IP address of the ESXi server.
       * **Status** - The status of the ESXi server, which can be one of the following values:
-         * Added - The ESXi server is added and is ready for use.
+         * Available - The ESXi server is ready to use.
          * Adding - The ESXi server is being added.
          * Deleting - The ESXi server is being deleted.